msetton5307/BHautoprotect/replit.md

 # Overview

-This is an auto warranty/extended service contract platform called "BH Auto Protect" that provides both a public-facing quote generation system and a comprehensive back-office CRM for managing leads, policies, and the sales process.
-The system enables customers to get instant warranty quotes through a multi-step form while providing agents with tools to manage the complete lead-to-policy lifecycle.
+This is an auto warranty/extended service contract platform called "BH Auto Protect" that provides a public-facing quote generation system.
+The simplified system enables customers to get instant warranty quotes through a multi-step form and submit leads directly through the website without any authentication requirements.
+This is a streamlined version focused on lead capture and quote generation.

 # User Preferences